 Aim 1: Evaluate and adapt employment retention resources for people with early PD and their interdisciplinary healthcare team.

 Aim 2: Describe the implementation processes and core components of VR interventions with a focus on job retention in people with early PD.

 Aim 3: Assess employment-related outcomes of a VR intervention for people with PD who were diagnosed in the past 5 years.

 In Aim 1 of the study, we (1) reviewed existing resources related to PD and employment with input from clinical and community expert stakeholders, and (2) assessed the needs for improved resources and interventions for people with PD and their healthcare teams.

 Results of the resource review suggest there is a significant gap between the patient-facing online content and peer-reviewed literature on PD and employment.
 Our needs assessment suggests that people with PD have employment issues that are not being addressed, frequently because people do not know that there are professionals who can help.
 Individualized interventions would allow people with PD to access the information and support that they need when they need it.

-Download the instructions from the Android or iPhone, Mac, and Windows instructions below.
+Download the instructions for the Android or iPhone, and Mac or Windows below.